izayoi-ami/trustpilot/README.md

 Finally, one can take all combinations from the word lists and compare with the remaining allowed pattern.
 Then, permute to check the md5 hash.

-A code in sage with parallel is provided for reference.
+A non-optimized code (why?) in sage with parallel is provided for reference.

+### optimization and generalization
+Meet in the middle.